jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (4) The Minister may, on giving reasonable notice to all participating boards, discontinue a school risk management scheme and direct the Secretary to wind up the scheme.

 ### 577 School risk management scheme fee
-(1) In respect of each year during which a school risk management scheme has effect, the Minister must, by notice in the Gazette, set the amount of the annual fee payable by a participating board or the rate at which the amount is to be assessed.
+(1) In respect of each year during which a school risk management scheme has effect, the Minister must, by notice, set the amount of the annual fee payable by a participating board or the rate at which the amount is to be assessed.
 (2) The purpose of the annual fee is to recover the administration, insurance, and claims costs of the scheme.
 (3) The Secretary must deduct the fee from grants made to the participating board under section 550.
 (4) The Secretary must establish a separate bank account for the purposes of this section, and— (a) all fees deducted under subsection (3) must be paid into the account; and (b) the Secretary may authorise payments to be made from the account for the purposes of administering the scheme.
 (5) If the school risk management scheme is discontinued, the money held in the separate account after the scheme has been wound up must be paid into a Crown Bank Account in accordance with any directions of the Secretary to the Treasury.
+(6) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Subpart 3 — Payment of salaries